cryptolinux/ion/doc/masternode-budget.md

-Ion now supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.

-Budgets go through a series of stages before being paid:
- * prepare - create a special transaction that destroys coins in order to make a proposal
- * submit - propagate transaction to peers on network
- * voting - lobby for votes on your proposal
- * get enough votes - make it into the budget
- * finalization - at the end of each payment period, proposals are sorted then compiled into a finalized budget
- * finalized budget voting - masternodes that agree with the finalization will vote on that budget
- * payment - the winning finalized budget is paid

-1. Prepare collateral transaction
---

-In this transaction we prepare collateral for "_cool-project_".
-This proposal will pay _1200_ ION, _12_ times over the course of a year totaling _24000_ ION.

-**Warning: if you change any fields within this command, the collateral transaction will become invalid.**

-Format: ```mngovernance prepare proposal-name url payment-count block-start ion-address monthly-payment-ion```

-Example: ```mngovernance prepare cool-project http://www.cool-project/one.json 12 100000 y6R9oN12KnB9zydzTLc3LikD9cCjjQzYG7 1200 true```

-Output: ```464a0eb70ea91c94295214df48c47baa72b3876cfb658744aaf863c7b5bf1ff0```

-This is the collateral hash, copy this output for the next step.

-2 Submit proposal to network
---

-Now we can submit our proposal to the network.

-Format: ```mngovernance submit proposal-name url payment-count block-start ion-address monthly-payment-ion fee-tx```

-Example: ```mngovernance submit cool-project http://www.cool-project/one.json 12 100000 y6R9oN12KnB9zydzTLc3LikD9cCjjQzYG7 1200 464a0eb70ea91c94295214df48c47baa72b3876cfb658744aaf863c7b5bf1ff0```

-Output : ```a2b29778ae82e45a973a94309ffa6aa2e2388b8f95b39ab3739f0078835f0491```
 =======
 # Masternode Budget API
 Ion now supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.